happynear/gdrive/README.md

 Waiting for authentication response
 ```

+7. Open a browser at the URL
-5. For remote boxes just do the authentication locally and copy the `linux binary` and `~/.config/gdrive/USERNAME_v2.json>` to the remote box.
+8. For remote linux boxes just do the authentication locally and copy the `linux binary` and `~/.config/gdrive/USERNAME_v2.json>` to the remote box.